Why Bother With a Shareholder Letter?

-One of the items I recently added to the investment checklist is something many equate to reading the dictionary—reading shareholder letters.
 One of the major factors in investing is the strength of the management team.
 Do I want to partner with these people?
 Do I believe they will execute in favor of improving economic returns to shareholders over the long term?
 I’ve found that a shortcut to assessing a management team can be found in a shareholder letter.
 While most are simply a chest-beating, laundry list of accomplishments (no matter how poor the stock price performance was), some leaders take the task seriously and use the letter as a time to reflect on the year that was and remind investors and their team where they see the future of the company.

 As part of the research for this article, I read all the available shareholder letters in the S&P SmallCap 600 Index in search of some lesser known gems and to extract examples of what I believe makes a great shareholder letter.
 First, I’ll tell you the methodology of my study, and then we’ll review the traits of a great shareholder letter and finally (and most exciting), we’ll take a look at some of the lesser-known greats that I discovered during my research.

 The Methodology Behind the Study of the S&P SmallCap 600 Index Shareholder Letters